vatpac-technology/sops/docs/oceanic/Positions/TSN.md

 Due to limitations in VHF/HF coupling, HWE **cannot** extend to adjacent HF units.

+#### Sector Ownership
+Due to limitations in vatSys, TSN cannot relinquish sector ownership of the HWE sector when HWE is online.
+Tracks inbound to HWE airspace will appear as Blue Announced tracks to both TSN and HWE.

 #### Surveillance Coverage
 Limited surveillance coverage exists for aircraft in CTA greater than **250nm** from LHI.
 [Procedural Standards](../../../separation-standards/procedural/) must be implemented **prior** to losing surveillance coverage